jonasholbech/foofest/DEPLOYMENT-GLITCH.md

 1. The remote server spins down whenever it can.
 So the first time you hit it there can be a delay ranging from 5-30 seconds, maybe implement a loader/spinner?

+This will probably mess up Next when fetching serverside, this is OK, it's a free service after all, just refresh and everything will be fine

 ### Endpoints

 All endpoints are [documented here](https://jonasholbech.github.io/Foofest-Exam-API-Docs/)